GPU Acceleration of SQL Analytics on Compressed Data: Experimental Setup and Results

-We evaluate our approach using a subset of TPC-H queries (Q1, Q2, Q6, Q11, Q14, Q15, Q17, Q19) at scale factors (SF) 50, 100, and 300.
-The TPC-H benchmark utilizes synthetic data which, compared to real-world datasets (discussed in Section~\ref{sec:expts-pbi}), exhibits limited sparsity and redundancy.
-This characteristic makes techniques like V-order~\cite{v-order} less effective for general compression across all queries.
-Therefore, to optimize for compression, we employ query-specific sort orders for the relevant tables based on the columns involved in each query's filters and joins, as detailed in Table~\ref{tab:tpch-ordering}.
+To study the impact of data ordering on RLE compression effectiveness, we employ query-specific sort orders for the relevant tables based on the columns involved in each query's filters and joins.
+Each table is sorted using a global multi-column ordering (equivalent to SQL's ORDER BY clause).
+The specific column orderings used for each query are detailed in \Cref{appendix:tpch-ordering}.
 Sorting significantly improves RLE effectiveness by increasing average run lengths and reducing the total number of runs.
-For instance, as illustrated for the l\_returnflag column in Q1 at SF=50 (Figure~\ref{fig:tpch_rle_stats}), sorting reduces the number of runs from $>$105M to just 3, while increasing the average run length from 2.86 to slightly over 100M.
+For instance, as illustrated for the l\_returnflag column in Q1 at SF=50 (Figure~\ref{fig:tpch_rle_stats}), sorting reduces the number of runs from $>105M$ to just 3, while increasing the average run length from 2.86 to $>100M$.
+In contrast, general-purpose V-order~\cite{v-order} proved less effective for TPC-H even with skewness, due to high-cardinality columns (\Cref{sec:expts-tpch-skewed}).

-Figures~\ref{fig:tpch-peak-mem} and~\ref{fig:tpch-runtime} present the peak GPU memory usage and query run times, respectively, comparing query execution performance on uncompressed (Plain) data versus compressed (RLE, Index) data formats across SF 50, 100, and 300.
+Figure~\ref{fig:tpch-peak-mem} presents both peak GPU memory usage and query run times, comparing query execution performance on uncompressed (Plain) data versus compressed (RLE, Index) data formats across SF 50, 100, and 300.
 Our evaluation reveals substantial benefits when processing compressed data directly on the GPU.
-Peak memory usage (Figure~\ref{fig:tpch-peak-mem}) is significantly reduced; for example, at SF=300, Q19 requires 65.3 GiB with Plain data but only 17.5 GiB with compressed data (a $3.7\times$ reduction).
+Peak memory usage is significantly reduced; for example, at SF=300, Q19 requires 65.3 GiB with Plain data but only 17.5 GiB with compressed data (a $3.7\times$ reduction).
 Compression enables processing larger scale factors like SF=300 for queries such as Q1 and Q17, which exceed the 80 GiB GPU memory limit with Plain data.

-Query run times (Figure~\ref{fig:tpch-runtime}) are also dramatically reduced, with speedups often exceeding $10\times$.
+Query run times are also dramatically reduced, with speedups often exceeding $10\times$.
 For instance, at SF=300, Q6 runs 17.3$\times$ faster (68.6 ms vs 3.96 ms) and Q19 runs 23.8$\times$ faster (470.1 ms vs 19.8 ms) on compressed data.
 These results highlight the effectiveness of our techniques in improving both memory efficiency and performance for TPC-H queries on GPUs.